 This time around, Wallace is 28 years old, and she’s learned a thing or two about herself.
-She recognizes that the challenge of this trail is not the physical difficulty, at least not for an experienced hiker who can say, as did on her June 25 blog entry: “Today was a wonderfully relaxed day.
+She recognizes that the challenge of this trail is not the physical difficulty, at least not for an experienced hiker who can say, as she did on her June 25 blog entry: “Today was a wonderfully relaxed day.
 We only had to hike 15 miles.”

 It’s not that adrenaline is unknown.
 Her most painful stretch came at the end of a long day climbing Dragon’s Tooth ridge.
 She was out of water when she met up with an eight-foot vertical drop to a narrow dirt trail and two miles of rocks to pick through.
 She thought it would take 45 minutes to finish the day.
 “Two hours later I was sitting outside of a hostel, underneath a running water spigot.
 I was crying,” she wrote on her blog.

 But most of the time, exertion isn’t the devil.
 The Appalachian Trail lacks both the altitude challenges and the Alice-in-Wonderland drama of the snow-capped Rockies or the Alps.